 Description: Students will learn to diagnose and repair basic problems associated with various string instruments (violin, viola, cello, bass, acoustic guitar, vihuela, guitarrone).
 The following string techniques will be taught but not limited to: restringing, disassembly and gluing, refitting necks, fitting bridges, pegs, varnishing as well as play testing the instrument, nomenclature, removing/filling wood dings will be taught.
 Course will also include but will not be limited to: including nomenclature, cleaning and polishing, staining, setting sound posts, and spot finishing.
 Students will be trained in instrument repair to help facilitate the maintenance of their personal instrument used in artistic expression.
-Additionally, students will explore the spectrum of various career opportunities available in the music instrument repair field.
-This course introduces the student to safe use and handling of shop equipment, tools and supplies.

-Music Instrument Repair IV - Percussion Course # 583300
+Music Instrument Repair IV-Percussion